TotalVerb/MathEnrichmentSite/src/index.md

 equations.
 The [homework and answers](pub/homework/vector-spaces.html) are available (solutions are hidden if you print).

+This is the last lecture of the term, and we will not be continuing the subject in the next term (as there may be new students in the class).
+You may read the [algebra lesson plan](pub/algebra.html)  as a reference.

 ## Lecture 11 (January 11, 2019)

 This lecture was taught by Eric Xiao.
 We discussed vectors, in particular their sums and